Attendance and Punctuality

 All classes above 95% attendance that week get to roll the dice on our ‘Classopoply’ board where they can win prizes such as Juice and Biscuits in the Garden; Dodgeball; DVD… and if they roll well; they can win a lesson with ME.

-Our Head of Safeguarding, Miss Oates, is happy to work with both children and families to improve attendance and punctuality.
+Our Head of Safeguarding, Chris Dyson, and the Attendance Team, Julia Feeley, Sarah Richardson and Jess Ibson, are happy to work with both children and families to improve attendance and punctuality.
 Come and talk to us if you are having problems.

 As attendance and punctuality is so important to us, we cannot be complacent where there are instances of unacceptable, low pupil attendance, or if pupils are regularly late to school.